I hope this email works! I am a brother

 The basic truth is that Jehovah created man, Adam, out of the dust of the

-started him out in a beautiful garden that he had prepared for him and gave him
+started them out in a beautiful garden that he had prepared for them.

 “So God created man in his own likeness.
 He created him in the likeness of